exporo/messenger-service-provider/README.md

 ## Sending messages

-First, add some routing to let the messenger know which message should be go to which transport:
+Let's add some routing to let the messenger know which message should be go to which transport.
+Your message class can be any POPO.

 ```
 protected $routing = [